-Physician offer letter negotiation, how to negotiate prior to receiving or after receiving an offer letter, and then the difference between an offer letter and an employment agreement.
-In any kind of job search, at some point, the organization may state to the physician that before we provide you with an employment agreement, we want you to sign the offer letter.
-The offer letter dictates the very general terms: compensation, term length, how to terminate the agreement, signing bonuses, relocation assistance, maybe some productivity compensation, and restrictive covenants, like the non-compete non-solicit.
-Basic things are listed in the offer letter and normally, in advance, whoever is doing the recruiting.
+I will discuss Physician offer letter negotiation, how to negotiate before receiving or after receiving an offer letter, and then the difference between an offer letter and an employment agreement.
+In any job search, the organization may state to the physician that before we provide you with an employment agreement, we want you to sign the offer letter.
+The offer letter dictates the general terms: compensation, term length, how to terminate the agreement, signing bonuses, relocation assistance, maybe some productivity compensation, and restrictive covenants, like the non-compete non-solicit.
+Essential things are listed in the offer letter, and usually, whoever is doing the recruiting is in advance.
 It could be a physician recruiter for the organization.

-It could be an outside physician recruiter who is more like a broker in between the employer and employee, if it’s a small physician-owned practice, it could be the owner of the practice discussing the terms with the physician who’s interested in the job.
-I find that most private smaller physician-owned groups do not provide offer letters whereas, in most larger healthcare networks, hospitals, especially in academia, there’s almost always an offer letter of some sort that’s provided to the physician.
-You can certainly go back and forth on the general terms prior to receiving the offer letter.
-Normally, they’re going to give you those terms with the first offer letter.
-So, you’re going to see for the first time, alright, this is the comp, this is the benefits.
+It could be an outside physician recruiter who is more like a broker between the employer and the employee.
+If it’s a small physician-owned practice, it could be the owner of the practice discussing the terms with the physician interested in the job.
+I find that most private smaller physician-owned groups do not provide offer letters.
+Whereas, in most more extensive healthcare networks and hospitals, especially in academia, there’s almost always an offer letter delivered to the physician.
+You can certainly go back and forth on the general terms before receiving the offer letter.
+Usually, they give you those terms with the first offer letter.
+So, for the first time, you’re going to see, alright, this is the comp, this is the benefits.

 This is the term, et cetera.
-If a physician is unhappy with the terms that are listed in the offer letter, then this is the time to at least negotiate those terms.
-As someone who reviews these every day, it’s very difficult for me to give someone advice just straight off an offer letter.
-There are specifics in minutia contained in the employment agreement that can drastically alter whether an offer is good or not.
-The terms of a non-compete, meaning how long it lasts, the radius in the restricted territory, what specialties that it includes for, let’s say someone is in family medicine, they can also be a hospitalist, they can do urgent care.
-Does it stop them from doing all those things or just one of them?
-It just depends.
-And those little details are not listed in the offer letter.
-Other blogs of interest include:
+If a physician is unhappy with the terms listed in the offer letter, then this is the time to negotiate those terms.
+As someone who reviews these days, it’s challenging for me to give someone advice just straight off an offer letter.
+There are specifics in minutia contained in the employment agreement that can drastically alter whether an offer is reasonable.
+What are the terms of a non-compete, meaning how long it lasts, the radius in the restricted territory, and what specialties it includes?

 How to Negotiate a Letter